-My story started with making my first knife from an old lawn mower blade, and used the camp fire pit in our backyard as a forge.
+My story started when I made my first knife from an old discarded lawn mower blade.
+I used the camp fire pit in my backyard as a forge, and hammered it into shape.
 It’s been love ever since.

 Scrap steel is a beautiful thing